History and Activities

 CAR is separate from the academic departments of Missouri State University.
-CAR staff report directly to the Dean of the College of Humanities and Public Affairs.
-Although it is separate administratively, the Center's Director and Assistant Director hold adjunct faculty status in the Department of Sociology and Anthropology.
+CAR staff report directly to the Dean of the Reynolds College of Arts, Social Sciences and Humanities.
+Although it is separate administratively, the Center's Director and Assistant Director hold adjunct faculty status in the Department of Sociology, Anthropology and Gerontology.

 Activities Undertaken by CAR